AravindhVishnu/Serial-Communication-Test-Program/README.md

 monitoring the serial communication is part of the GUI functionality.
 Serial port settings are retained between each program start/end.

-Tools: Visual Studio 2022, .NET Framework 4.8
+Tools: Visual Studio 2022, .NET Framework 4.8, Windows Forms

 Note: This program has only been tested on the Windows 10 operating system